Shaqeelhazmi/trading-API/README.md

 ## API

 We use the Alpha Vantage API for our project.
+This API will allow us to get information about the price/price history of stocks, so the accurate stock prices are used in our app.
 API documentation can be accessed through this link: https://www.alphavantage.co/documentation/